-Associate Professor Lara Bazelon is director of the Criminal and Juvenile Justice Law Clinic and the Racial Justice Clinic at the USF School of Law.
+Lara Bazelon is a professor of law and the director of the Criminal Juvenile Justice and Racial Justice Clinical Programs at the University of San Francisco School of Law.
 From 2012-2015, she was a visiting associate clinical professor at Loyola Law School and the director of the Loyola Law School Project for the Innocent.
 Professor Bazelon was a trial attorney in the Office of the Federal Public Defender in Los Angeles for seven years.
-Prior to that, she was a law clerk for the Honorable Harry Pregerson on the United States Court of Appeals for the Ninth Circuit.
+Prior to that, she was a law clerk for the Honorable Harry...

 Advanced Legal Writing, Clinical Education, Criminal Procedure, Ethics, Habeas Corpus, Trial Advocacy, Wrongful Convictions

 For the past 15 years, Jacque has worked with or mentored USF law students in the Criminal and Racial Justice Clinics.
 A senior trial lawyer at the San Francisco Public Defender’s Office, he serves as the growth and development training director, working with new attorneys, running the intern program, coordinating office training, and handling post-conviction cases.
 As a trial attorney, Jacque helped reform California’s felony murder rule though the passage of SB 1437.
 SB 1437 significantly...

 Golden Gate University School Of Law, JD, 2000, California State University Stanislaus, BA in Criminal Justice, 1997

 Felony Murder, Covid 19 in Jails, Criminal Discovery Litigation